RodneyEcheru/statefulVariable/README.md

 The statefulVariable Library is lightweight and provides a simple and efficient way to create and persist data across page refreshes

-currently working on making it reactive to show updates in real time
+it's reactive in svelte when using the $ symbol and currently working on making it reactive to show updates in real time in plain javascript as well

 this can be used for use cases such as a shopping cart and user states similar to what state managers do in other libraries and frameworks.